luxtorpeda-dev/luxtorpeda/README.md

 ## 🚀 Elevate Your Gaming: Luxtorpeda Unleashes Linux Compatibility for Your Favorite Steam Titles

-Are you a Linux or Steam Deck user feeling left out when it comes to enjoying your favorite Steam games?
-Look no further than Luxtorpeda, your ticket to an enhanced gaming experience on Linux and the Steam Deck.
-Many Steam games lack native Linux support, or even if they do, there's often a better way to run them.
-Luxtorpeda steps in as a game-changer, allowing you to run a growing list of titles within a native Linux game engine, be it open source or otherwise.
+Are you a Linux or Steam Deck enthusiast eager to enhance your gaming journey with Steam titles?
+Step into the world of Luxtorpeda Dev – your gateway to an elevated gaming experience on Linux and the Steam Deck.

+Luxtorpeda Dev acts as a dynamic Steam Play compatibility tool, much like Proton and Proton GE.
+Its user-friendly approach ensures seamless downloads and configurations of replacement game engines for supported Steam games.
+These engines, frequently open source and community-driven, are designed for Linux, featuring modern enhancements that elevate your gaming.
+These Linux-native game enginenot only reimplement but also extend the original game engine.
+Take, for instance, the community-crafted [OpenMW](https://openmw.org/) for The Elder Scrolls III: Morrowind, which adds features such as: improved physics and AI, imroved view distance with distant terrain, quality of life UI improvement, improved save functionallity, support for a lot more mods, no engine bugs from orginal Morrowind, native Linux support, and much more.

 ## 📖 About